okx/cosmy-wasmy/README.md

 ---
 ## Installation

-You can install Cosmy Wasmy from the [visual studio marketplace](https://marketplace.visualstudio.com/items?itemName=spoorthi.cosmy-wasmy)
+You can install Okx Wasmy from the [visual studio marketplace](https://marketplace.visualstudio.com/items?itemName=spoorthi.okx-wasmy)

-Or, you can search for `Cosmy Wasmy` in vscode Extensions sidebar.
+Or, you can search for `Okx Wasmy` in vscode Extensions sidebar.

 > **Note**
 >